 Equipment Lifespan

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
-If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Generally speaking, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-Typically, condensing furnaces type of system is significantly more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy required to heat your home, which subsequently saves money on your utility bills.
+Usually, condensing furnaces type of system is much more efficient than traditional furnaces, as it only utilizes the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.

 Do Variable-Speed Furnaces Run Nonstop?

-A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds based on the temperature in your home as well as the amount of energy it needs to reach that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Alternatively, it runs at different speeds according to the temperature in your Manassas home as well as the amount of energy it requires to maintain that temperature.

-When sufficient energy is needed to maintain your desired temperature level, the furnace will shift to a higher speed to manage the higher demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is demanded to maintain your preferred temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces